Lotbinière (federal electoral district)

-It was created by the British North America Act of 1867.
+It was created by the British North America Act 1867.
 It was renamed "Lotbinière—L'Érable" in 2000, and was abolished in 2003 when it was redistributed between Lotbinière—Chutes-de-la-Chaudière, Mégantic—L'Érable, Richelieu and Richmond—Arthabaska ridings.

 Geography

 It consisted initially of the County of Lotbinière.

 In 1876, the Parish of St. Sévérin was transferred to the County of Beauce for the purposes of representation in the House of Commons.

 In 1924, it was defined again as consisting of the County of Lotbinière.

 In 1933, the following areas were added: